 Adam began his career at Rockwell Collins, developing flight control and navigation systems for UAVs.
 He developed damage tolerant adaptive control architectures as well as automatic gain scheduling techniques for nonlinear systems.
 At L3 Communications he developed guidance and dynamic positioning controllers for large marine vessels.
 Prior to joining Shield, he was at Northrop Grumman where he designed and implemented closed loop simulation software, performed controls analysis, and systems integration.
 He completed his MSME with a focus in vehicle control systems at UC Berkeley and graduated magna cum laude with a BSME from UC Riverside.

-Connor comes to Shield AI after finishing his MSME at Stanford, where he conducted research in computational aeroacoustics.
-As part of this research effort, he spent time at NASA Langley Research Center, where he developed analytic models of noise scattering and an image-analysis tool to measure component bowing during wind tunnel experiments.
-Connor earned his BSME from Southern Methodist University, graduating summa cum laude with a perfect GPA.
+Connor previously worked at NASA Langley Research Center, where he developed analytic models of noise scattering and an image-analysis tool to measure component bowing during wind tunnel experiments.
+Connor earned his MSME from Stanford University, and his BSME from Southern Methodist University, graduating summa cum laude with a perfect GPA.

 Mark started his career designing switched mode power supplies for various aerospace companies, focusing on modeling, control, and EMI reduction.
 Prior to joining Shield, he led hardware research and development of wireless power solutions for consumer electronics and medical devices at Qualcomm.
-He has over 20 patents filed and holds a BS in electric power engineering and an MS in electrical engineering, both from Rensselaer Polytechnic Institute.
+He has over 20 patents filed and holds an MS and BS in electric engineering from Rensselaer Polytechnic Institute.

 Prior to Shield, Ben worked on the Karma program at GoPro as one of the lead test pilots.
 For the Karma, he characterized battery performance, and collected sensor data.
 He has a wide range of experience, ranging from auto mechanics (he was a Porsche technician at SP Motorsports) to CNC manufacturing and CAD design.
 He is passionate about all things mechanical in nature and has been flying drones for the past five years.